KONA (KONA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 KONA Historical Price

-According to the latest data gathered on KONA live price page, the current price of KONA is 38.45USD.
+According to the latest data gathered on KONA live price page, the current price of KONA is 34.46USD.
 The circulating supply of KONA(KONA) is

 In the past 24 hours, KONA has shown a price movement of